In 2022, 9,7% of adolescents aged 14 and 15 indicated that they had asthma. This prevalence has remained stable since 2018.

 Language region: The language region to which an interviewed school class belongs was determined by the language of the questionnaire sent to them (German, French or Italian).
 This is generally the (official) language of the commune in which the school is located.
 Classes in the Romansh language region received the German version of the questionnaire.
 Pupils in these classes are thus included in the ‘German’ category.

 The national HBSC sample contains a limited number of 11 to 15 year-olds in the Italian language region.
-The results calculated for this comparatively small group of young people are subject to large margins of error (or confidence intervals).
+The results calculated for this comparatively small group of adolescents are subject to large margins of error (or confidence intervals).
 Furthermore, they cannot be considered representative of all 11 to 15 year-olds in the Italian language region.
-For this reason, young people in the Italian language region are analysed together with those in the French language region.
+For this reason, adolescents in the Italian language region are analysed together with those in the French language region.

 Federal Office of Public Health FOPH